Don't like to read?

 It is going to dampen the fire and in many cases, it’s going to go a long way to putting it out, especially along with edges in the high country where we’ve been reluctant to put people.

 Portland residents hope that the rain will help keep the AQI at safe levels.
-That remains to be seen since the forecasted storms have yet to begin.
-The sooner the fire dies, the quicker Mother Nature can start the arduous task of recovery.
+Unfortunately, that remains to be seen since the forecasted storms have yet to begin.
+Nevertheless, the sooner the fire dies, the quicker Mother Nature can start the arduous recovery task.
 Not only will it help the vegetation begin its regrowth process, which takes a minimum of 3-4 years, but it will make breathing the air easier.

 By Cathy Milne